entur/sdk/README.md

 }
 ```

-## Flow Types
+## Flow and TypeScript

-We provide a library definition for Flow.
-In order to use this, make sure you include it in your .flowconfig
+We provide library definitions for Flow and TypeScript.
+TypeScript should work out of the box.
+For Flow, make sure you include the following in your .flowconfig:

 ```
 [libs]